 On May 2, 2002 in one of the worst mass killings to date, an estimated 120 Afro-Colombians from Pacific communities were killed when a bomb launched by the Revolutionary Armed Forces of Colombia (FARC) landed on a church in Chocó, the state with the largest population of Afro-Colombians.
 These killings came on the heels of massacres in Alto Naya, where 150 people were murdered and quartered with chain saws and on the shores of the Yurumanguí River where 12 more were also killed.
 These incursions have caused massive displacements, with 7,200 displaced persons recorded in the port city of Buenaventura alone between 1999 and 2001.

-Despite these dangers, Grueso and other PCN members press on, driven by a broad sustainability plan for the entire Pacific region that reflects a vision of development grounded in Afro-Colombian and indigenous cultural and environmental values.
-Along these lines, she is working at the institutional level to protect Colombia's national parks, particularly the parks located in the Pacific region, from drug fumigation and the threat of privatization.
-The Colombian government has been steadily cutting back the park department's staff and funding as it seeks to hand over management of the park to private entities.
-Grueso is critical of this scheme, which is in direct violation of the park's original management plan, an innovative partnership between park officials and community leaders.
+Despite these dangers, Grueso and other PCN members pressed on, driven by a broad sustainability plan for the entire Pacific region that reflects a vision of development grounded in Afro-Colombian and indigenous cultural and environmental values.
+Grueso worked at the institutional level to protect Colombia's national parks, particularly the parks located in the Pacific region, from drug fumigation and the threat of privatization.
+The Colombian government steadily cut back the park department's staff and funding as it sought to hand over management of the park to private entities.
+Grueso was critical of this scheme, which was in direct violation of the park's original management plan, an innovative partnership between park officials and community leaders.

 Grueso traces the roots of her own activism to a childhood spent as the daughter of a fisherman and teacher in the jungles of the Pacific coastlands where villagers rowed canoes up and down the river, men hunted wild pigs, and children were taught to respect nature.
 She remembers watching this world erode under the pressures of aggressive economic development that decimated large swaths of the jungle for lumber and ruptured the tightly-knit community of her youth.